frozenproof/nckh2_real_2.0/README.md

 Days until the project is completed : 36 days.

-## Why doest the project take so long ?
+## Why does the project take so long ?

 We are a group of junior developer , with no prior experiences in working with Typescript , or API.
 In fact , we are learning as we go !